LNER Peppercorn Class A1 60163 Tornado: 2009–2021Tornado has hauled trains on the British mainline and heritage railways since 2009, helping to recoup the cost of the project. The A1 Trust has offered driver experiences at the controls of Tornado during visits to heritage lines.

+2021 overhaul

 In November 2021, Tornado was withdrawn from mainline service after a number of tender wheel flats caused by slippage from falling leaves were detected.
 Following an appearance at the Great Central Railway in January 2022, the locomotive moved to Loughborough for dismantling and major overhaul.
 It was to be complete in July, but delays caused by the COVID-19 pandemic while the boiler was being restored at Meiningen Works in Germany, and additional work needed on the driving wheels and tyres, led to its completion date pushed back to the spring of 2023.
-The overhaul will include the installation of European Rail Traffic Management System (ETCS) equipment which will make Tornado the first steam locomotive fitted with an in-cab signalling system.
+However problems with the boiler further delayed completion of the work.
+The overhaul included the installation of European Rail Traffic Management System (ERTMS) in-cab signalling equipment.
+After completion of overhaul, in May 2024, Tornado was moved to the Great Central Railway to undergo testing under steam as well as installing European Train Control System (ETCS) signalling equipment.

+In March 2025, Tornado completed testing to allow the locomotive to run on the main line.
+In mid-April 2025 Tornado was tested running under ETCS in-cab signalling between Shrewsbury and Welshpool on the Cambrian Line in Wales.